maashaw/workr/README.md

   - You can comment out the relevent lines from the script if you don't need it, and save a couple megabytes.
 - What can I specify as a Clevis policy?
   - Have a look at the docs for Clevis (at the end)
+  - It's assumed to be a SSS (Shamir Secret Sharing) Clevis Pin policy (This is flexible, but you can change the script if you need something different)
   - It's got to be valid JSON

 ### Example Values